-Mmatshilo Motsei is an author of six books, poet, speaker and spiritual life coach with a keen interest in integrating ancient teachings with modern innovations.
+Mmatshilo Motsei is an author, speaker and spiritual life coach with a keen interest in integrating ancient teachings with modern innovations.
 This emphasizes the union of intuition, logic, spirit, science and community based leadership that encourages a compassionate engagement with people and the environment.

-For over 10 years, she worked as a founder and CEO of ADAPT, an organisation based in Johannesburg using holistic methods in addressing domestic and sexual violence in urban and rural communities.
+For over 10 years, she worked as a founder and CEO of ADAPT, an organisation based in Alexandra Township in Johannesburg using holistic methods in addressing domestic and sexual violence in urban and rural communities.

 In 1995, she was seconded to the Ministry in the Office of President Mandela to start a process of formulating policy for women’s empowerment.
 She has worked with various public and private organisations in South Africa, Zimbabwe, Kenya, Somalia, USA, Canada and Europe.